 Documentation of the Promiscuous Infrastructures vernissage at Skol.
 Photos by Sylvia Lo, Thien V. and Ianna Book.

 Artivistic's Promiscuous Infrastructures (Phase II) exhibition at Skol.
-The exhibition materialised and exploded our creative research on to the space, creating a temporary print studio, reading room/ lending-receiving library, a slightly ominous meeting space and convivial dining room.
+The exhibition materialised and exploded our creative research on infrastructures into the space, creating a temporary print studio, reading room/lending library, a slightly ominous meeting space and convivial dining room.

-Given the political context of the exhibition/research, PI2 both extended into the street and welcomed it in as a creative locus during the student strike.
+Given the political context of the exhibition/research, PI2 extended into the streets, and also brought "the street" into the gallery space, becoming a creative locus for organising during the student strike.